 Importantly, the minutes do not record that any Director abstained from voting on the resolution, that is, the minutes do not support the contentions of [certain directors] that they abstained.
-Each of the Directors was required to either actively support the resolution, actively oppose it or expressly abstain from supporting or opposing it, and it was his responsibility to ensure that his will was expressed and recorded in one of those ways ...
+Each of the Directors was required to either actively support the resolution, actively oppose it or expressly abstain from supporting or opposing it, and it was his responsibility to ensure that his will was expressed and recorded in one of those ways

-- 56. Murphy J cited Barrett JA's judgment in Gilfillan v Australian Securities and Investments Commission (2012) 92 ACSR 460,16 where his Honour said - [7] ... the required method of decision-making is the passing of a resolution of the body of persons; and the passing of a resolution depends on the casting of individual votes.
-It follows that procedures actually adopted must be such that each member of the body who is entitled to vote and wishes to do so may communicate his or her vote and have it taken into account. - [8] Value is often attached to collegiate conduct leading to consensual decision-making, with a chair saying, after discussion of a particular proposal, 'I think we are all agreed on that', intending thereby to indicate that the proposal has been approved by the votes of all present. - [9] Such practices are dangerous unless supplemented by appropriate formality. - [10] The aim is not to consult together with a view to reaching some consensus, although it may well be, as a practical matter, that such consultation facilitates the making of the decision that is ultimately required.
-The aim is rather that the members of the board should consult together so that individual views may be formed and the individual will of each member may be made known in a clearly communicated way. - [11] The culmination of the process must be such that it possible to see (and to record) that each member, by a process of voting, actively supports the proposition before the meeting or actively opposes that proposition; or that the member refrains from both support and opposition.
-And it is the responsibility of an individual member to take steps to ensure that his or her will is expressed in one of those ways. - 57.
-Directors who dissent or abstain from a decision of the board should take steps to ensure that fact is recorded in the minutes.
-If they do not, they may receive little sympathy for later claims of dissent or abstention.
-Also, the minutes should record the reason the majority of directors were in favour of the decision notwithstanding dissenting views.
+- 61. Murphy J cited Barrett JA's judgment in Gilfillan v Australian Securities and Investments Commission (2012) 92 ACSR 460,18 where his Honour said: - [7] ... the required method of decision-making is the passing of a resolution of the body of persons; and the passing of a resolution depends on the casting of individual votes.
+It follows that procedures actually adopted must be such that each member of the body who is entitled to vote and wishes to do so may communicate his or her vote and have it taken into account. - [8] Value is often attached to collegiate conduct leading to consensual decision-making, with a chair saying, after discussion of a particular proposal, "I think we are all agreed on that", intending thereby to indicate that the proposal has been approved by the votes of all present. - [9] Such practices are dangerous unless supplemented by appropriate formality. - [10] The aim is not to consult together with a view to reaching some consensus, although it may well be, as a practical matter, that such consultation facilitates the making of the decision that is ultimately required.
+The aim is rather that the members of the board should consult together so that individual views may be formed and the individual will of each member may be made known in a clearly communicated way.